Attendance & Eligibility:

 Oakcrest offers delicious, well-balanced meals three times a day.
 Several choices are offered through hot entrees, a salad bar, and a cereal bar.
 Campers are welcome to bring their own snacks, especially those who may be picky eaters.
 Refrigerators and freezers are not available to campers unless they have specific dietary needs.
 Personal snacks should be labeled and will be kept in a sealed, “critter-proof” container.
 Snacks can also be purchased at the Trading Post.

 New Medical Information Form:

-If a young woman’s medical situation changes after her registration card has been turned in, her parent needs to fill out a New Medical Information form and return it to the stake leader by Monday morning.
+If a young woman’s medical situation changes after her registration card has been turned in, her parent needs to fill out a New Medical Information Form and return it to the stake leader by the Monday morning of camp.
 Stake leaders should then turn in these forms at the open enrollment/registration table.
 This form is included in the binder and can be obtained from the stake leader or from the website.

-For those campers who are severely allergic to nuts of any kind, lodging is available in a cabin that is kept free of nuts and nut products all summer.
-Campers and their cabin mate(s) who wish to stay in this cabin, should indicate this on all of their registration cards under “Food Concerns.”
+For those campers who are severely allergic to nuts of any kind, lodging is available in a cabin that is kept nut aware throughout the summer.
+Campers and their roommates who wish to stay in this cabin should indicate this on their registration cards under “Food Concerns.”
 All campers in this cabin (even roommates without allergies) will need to bring only nut-free snacks and will be required to follow allergy-aware guidelines, such as not sharing snacks with each other and always washing hands after eating.